Q3ucXftMpuG1/Disboard-AutoBumpTool-selfbot/README.md

-Here’s the updated README with the additional instruction for `.env` file and the command to install `dotenv`:

----

 # Disboard-AutoBumpTool-selfbot

 This tool automatically bumps your Discord server on Disboard.
 To use it, you need a Discord token, webhook link (for status updates), and channel ID for bumping.